Loans for Students

 Students with Direct Subsidized Loans have the government pay the interest while the student is enrolled in at least 6.0 degree applicable units.
 For Unsubsidized Direct Loans, the student is responsible for paying all the interest on the loan, during college and after.
 A student can receive both types of Direct Loans at the same time.

-#1) Complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov
+#1) Complete a Free Application for Federal Student Aid (FAFSA) at fafsa.gov

-#2) Return all documents requested by the SBCC Financial Aid Office to complete your FAFSA application.
+#2) Submit all documents requested by the SBCC Financial Aid Office to complete your FAFSA application.

-#3) Go to https://studentloans.gov to complete Direct Loan Entrance Counseling and the Direct Loan Master Promissory Note.
+#3) Go to studentloans.gov to complete the Direct Loan Entrance Counseling and the Direct Loan Master Promissory Note.
 At the Federal Student Aid home page, click the Log In link.
-Input your Username and Password, then click Log In.
+Input your FSA ID Username and Password, then click Log In.
 Once you are signed in, click Complete Counseling.
 Click the Start Entrance Counseling link for Entrance Counseling.

 NOTE: If you have previously completed Direct Loan Entrance Counseling, you do not need to complete the entrance counseling again.

-Once you finish entrance counseling and click the Submit Counseling link, you will be at the Entrance Counseling Summary screen.
-Scoll down to the Next Steps section and click Complete a Master Promissory Note.
+Once you finish the entrance counseling and click the Submit Counseling link, you will be at the Entrance Counseling Summary screen.
+Scroll down to the Next Steps section and click Complete a Master Promissory Note.

 You will need reference information for two people with different U.S. addresses who have known you at least 3 years.
 The first reference should be a parent or legal guardian.
 NOTE: If you have completed a Direct Loan Master Promissory Note (MPN) within the last 10 years, you can confirm your MPN status by clicking on the link Completed MPNs at the left hand side of the screen.